ayortanli/kafka-with-springboot/README.md

 First consumer group consists of two different consumers (receiver1a and receiver1b).
 Since we have 3 partitions, Kafka will assign two partitions to one consumer and one partition to the other one.

-Second consumer group contains 6 consumer threads which are call same listener method (receive2).
+Second consumer group contains 6 consumer threads which'll call same listener method (receive2).
 This time, we create consumers by setting concurrency level of ListenerContainer.
-As a result, all our consumers call same listener method with multi-thread way.
-I have used concurrency just to see how different it works.
+As a result, all our consumers'll call same listener method with multi-thread way.
+I have used concurrency just to see how different it'' work.
 It differs only in multi-thread nature and all consumers works in the same listener container.

 The important point in this example is that, if the number of consumers are less than number of partitions then some partitions will be assigned to the same consumers.
 If there are equal number of partitions and consumers then each consumer will handle one partition.
 Finally, if consumers are high in number then some of them will be idle and only be there for high availability.